elsorino/Edit-About/README.md

 #### Steps to replace

-Open a Terminal window and paste the following `cp /Applications/Utilities/System\ Information.app/Contents/Resources/Assets.car ~/Desktop/modified/ && cp /Applications/Utilities/System\ Information.app/Contents/Resources/Assets.car ~/Desktop/backup/` Hit enter, then hit the up arrow key and replace modified with backup.
-This will copy the original file to both locations.
+Open a Terminal window and paste the following `cp /Applications/Utilities/System\ Information.app/Contents/Resources/Assets.car ~/Desktop/modified/ && cp /Applications/Utilities/System\ Information.app/Contents/Resources/Assets.car ~/Desktop/backup/`  This will copy the original file to both locations.

-Open ThemeEngine and click the File option and choose Open, Select the file in your modification folder and open Assets.car:
+Open ThemeEngine and click the File option and choose Open, Select the file in your modification folder and open Assets.car.
+Scroll down on the left sidebar until you get to SystemLogo:

 ![Before](.gitbook/assets/before-icon.png)